VAUDE uses synthetic materials such as polyester, polyamide or polyurethane for many of its products. These materials are derived from petroleum.

 We in the VAUDE CSR-Team have hotly debated one exception.

-Two shoe models in the 2018 Summer Collection include a biobased TPU in the heel counter and toe cap.
+Two shoe models that made their debut in the 2018 Summer Collection include a biobased TPU in the heel counter and toe cap.
 This innovative material is made from 50 % renewable raw materials and is characterized by a high abrasion resistance and low weight.
 Currently however, this material is only available in a form that includes a proportion of genetically modified crops.

 In this instance, we had to decide which was more important: conserving fossil resources, lowering greenhouse gas emissions, and promoting the use of innovative materials made from renewable resources or excluding all genetic engineering.